 The Burgerzaal (Citizens’ Hall) is a part of the old City Hall of Zutphen which was most probably built during the 13th Century.
 This magnificent building located in 4 Lange Hofstraat through the centuries was used for various purposes such as Butcher’s Hall (housing the Butcher’s Guild), court of justice, prison and butter hall.
 During the 19th Century had fallen into ruin to such a degree that demolition was seriously considered, however these plans fortunately never materialized and the restoration works of the Citizen’s Hall that followed were completed in 1896.

-This splendid historic building will be open to the public for a visit from Thursday until Sunday from 12.00am until 4.00pm (temporary closure remains possible because of special events and wedding ceremonies being held there).
+This splendid historic building will be open to the public for a visit from Thursday until Sunday from 12.00am until 4.00pm* (temporary closure remains possible because of special events and wedding ceremonies being held there and December 26).
 A Gilde Tour Guide will welcome you, and provide detailed information about its rich history.

 The Wijnhuistoren (Wine house Tower) in Zutphen is an excellent example of a bell tower with carillon.
 It was Zutphen’ economic hub for many years.
 The Wine house used to be not only an annex to the City Hall but also the town tavern where local administrators met to wine and dine.
 The town guard (municipal police) was also accommodated here.
 It was built and subsequently embellished during the Middle Ages.
 In the 15th Century the Wine house already had a tower, albeit a small one, but a period of regional growth that followed after the Eighty Years’ War allowed for the construction of the much larger current tower.